 One of the major shortcomings of this method is that the long-run evolution of the time series is perfectly predictable because it is deterministic.
-It is however argued that if the changes in economic series are a random process then the deviation of the series from any deterministic path would grow without bound [Beveridge and Nelson (1981)].
-Another criticism of this method is that the estimate of the gap is found to be sensitive to the sample period used in the regression.
+It is argued, however, that if the changes in economic series are a random process, then the deviation of the series from any deterministic path would grow without bound [Beveridge and Nelson (1981)].
+Another criticism of this method is that the estimate of the gap is found to be sensitive to the sample period used in the regression estimation.
 According to de Brouwer (1998), the other limitation of the above method is that the assumption that potential output grows at a constant rate often does not hold.
-Since output growth can be decomposed into growth of inputs, which in turn, can be decomposed into changes in the population, labor participation, and average hours worked.
-It is not justified to suppose that these components are not changing over time.
-This is particularly valid when an economy has undergone considerable structural reforms or when there are major improvements in technology.
+Since output growth can be decomposed into growth of inputs, which in turn can be decomposed into changes in the population, labor participation and average hours worked, it is not justified to suppose that these components are not changing over time.
+This is particularly valid when an economy has undergone considerable structural reform, or when there are major changes in improvements in technological level.